-Included is a picture of Garrison Sgt Major Verne Stokes (Coldstream Guards) London Division, and his oppo the Garrison Sgt Major of the 1st Battalion the Irish Guards who was responsible for the UK section of this part of the ceremony.
+Included is a picture of Garrison Sgt Major Andrew (Verne) Stokes (Coldstream Guards) London Division, and his oppo the Garrison Sgt Major of the 1st Battalion the Irish Guards who was responsible for the UK section of this part of the ceremony.